cloudback/docs/content/features/download-backups.md

 ## Archive's password email

-You will receive an email with the password each time you download a repository backup:
+You will receive an email with the password each time you download a [password-protected archive](/features/archive) of a repository backup:

 <img src="/static/features/password-email.png" alt="Password email"/>